Clinical Assistant Jobs at MyMichigan Health with Visa Sponsorship

 EXPERIENCE, TRAINING AND SKILLS:

-Excellent interpersonal skills needed to communicate successfully with individuals and groups and interact with people at all levels to communicate ideas and concepts in a clear and understandable manner.
-Mandatory Occupational Safety and Health Administration (OSHA) training must be done annually according to the Exposure Control Plan.
+- Mandatory Occupational Safety and Health Administration (OSHA) training must also be completed annually according to the Exposure Control Plan.

 PHYSICAL/MENTAL REQUIREMENTS AND TYPICAL WORKING CONDITIONS: